1. What is Monetary Policy?

 6.4 Asset prices

-Interest rate changes can affect asset values, which in turn affect people’s wealth and therefore their spending decisions.
-There are several classes of assets through which this type of mechanism might be thought to work: houses, property investments, shares or other financial investments.
+Interest rate changes can affect asset values, which in turn affect people's (and firms') wealth and therefore their spending decisions.
+There are several classes of assets through which this type of mechanism might be thought to work, including property (both owner-occupied and investment), shares or other financial investments.
 In theory, higher interest rates can be expected to reduce many asset values relative to what they would otherwise be, because they increase the opportunity cost of holding those assets.
 A fall in asset prices, in turn, could be expected to dampen spending by reducing wealth, and also by reducing borrowing capacity to the extent that the assets concerned could have been used as collateral for loans.

 How important these effects are in practice is quite uncertain.
 It is certainly not true that asset prices respond mechanically to changes in interest rates.
 They are influenced by too many other factors, such as changes in expectations and general business cycle conditions, for that to be the case.
 The influence of asset prices on spending decisions also seems to be quite variable.
 There have been episodes where swings in asset prices seemed to have a big impact on spending, particularly in the 1980s period discussed above.
 In the initial phase of that asset price cycle, rising asset prices helped to expand collateral and fuelled growth in credit and spending; this was followed by a period of falling asset prices when these effects went into reverse.
 In this sense, these effects are closely related to the credit supply channel already discussed.
-More recently, strong growth in asset prices in the mid to late 1990s contributed to robust consumption growth over the period.
+Furthermore, strong growth in asset prices from the mid 1990s through to the mid 2000s contributed to robust consumption growth over the period.

 6.5 The exchange rate